 So how long should you wait and what’s the best way to get back into your activity after an injury?
-Dr. Martha Pyron, Director of Primary Care Sports Medicine at UT Health Austin’s Musculoskeletal Institute discusses the safest way to get back into the game after an injury.
+UT Health Austin specialists in the Sports and Injury clinic discusses the safest way to get back into the game after an injury.

 First and foremost, it is typically recommended you see a doctor for sports-related injuries to get a better understanding of a proper treatment process depending on the type of injury and it’s severity.
 “If you have an injury and its severe enough that you need to see a doctor or perhaps you need a brace or an x-ray, you need to listen to your doctor about how to treat that injury and follow their recommendations on how to get back into your sport,” says Dr. Pyron.

 Minor injuries like sprains or strained muscles usually take a few weeks of no activity at all or very low exercise to heal completely.
 It is also a good idea to use a brace to support the affected area to help aid in the healing process.
 Be sure to rest, rest, rest!
 “Before you get back into your sport, make sure your injury is fully healed or very close to being totally healed, you may need to brace the area for protection which you can buy at your local pharmacy or sports store and this will allow you to ease back into your sport safely,” reinforces Dr. Pyron.